EasternJournalist/DiffNum/README.md

 # DiffNum
  A light-weighed head-only c++ library for differentiable programming.
 It is implemented  simply with forward inference with chain rule, instead of computation graph, source code transformation or other high level auto-grad algorithms.
 Take least efforts to write an auto-grad program!

 * **Extremely easy to use**.
 Just replace `float`   `double` with `dfloat`  `ddouble`, and specify the independent variables via `SetVar()`.
 Then it does Auto-Grad for you.
-The gradients can be accessed at any time of computation.
+The gradients can be accessed at any stage of computation.

 * **Secondary derivatives and higher order derivatives are also supported**.
-Higher order derivatives are derived via nesting of template class `DiffVar`.
+Higher order derivatives are derived via nesting template class `DiffVar`.
 It might be written like `DiffVar<DiffVar<double>>`.
 It means doing auto-grad for the gradients, that is the secondary derivatives or Hessian matrices.

 * **CUDA supported**.
 DiffNum can be even used in CUDA kernel functions (array-like gradients only).
 Just replace `float` , `double` with `dfloat_arr_cuda` , and `double_arr_cuda`.
-This data structure can be seamlessly used in CUDA functions as local variables, parameters or many other purpose.
+This data structure can be seamlessly applied in CUDA functions as local variables, parameters or other purposes.
 (Please note that the CUDA code auto-grad loops of a single variable are still sequential, not parallel.
 In large scale computations, the parallelism should be given to higher level of computations like matrix operations.)
 * **(Extra and in progress)** .
 Independent from DiffNum, we offer template classes `Vec`, `Matrix` and `Tensor` .
 They might be useful.

  Primary math functions are supported in `Math<n_type>`